 - The mesh itself may herniate and develop holes.

 Meanwhile, the company’s Prolene mesh plug — which is a comparatively heavy polypropylene material — allegedly causes:

 - sexual dysfunction (which may result in the removal of a testicle)

+The first trial is set to go March 18, 2021.
 Learn more about Ethicon hernia mesh lawsuits.3

 The purpose of hernia mesh MDLs is to facilitate settlement negotiations as quickly as possible.
 Is successful, plaintiffs may recover hernia mesh compensatory damages to pay for their:

 If the case reaches trial and results in a victory for the plaintiff, the jury may also award punitive damages.
 Punitive damages are usually much larger than compensatory damages.